-On March 15, 2011, the Board of Supervisors adopted the County of Orange and Orange County Fire Authority Hazard Mitigation Plan (HMP) in compliance with federal and state regulations.
-The Hazard Mitigation Plan will be amended from time to time; for purposes of the General Plan the relevant HMP is the most recent HMP (https://ocsheriff.gov/commandsdivisions/investigations-specialoperations-command/emergencymanagement/hazard-mitigation) that has been approved by the Board of Supervisors.
+The Hazard Mitigation Plan will be amended from time to time; for purposes of the General Plan the relevant HMP is the most recent HMP that has been approved by the Board of Supervisors.
 Any inconsistency between the HMP and other provisions of the Safety Element shall be resolved in favor of the provisions most recently amended and approved by the Board of Supervisors.